 Add the pitted cherries to a small pot and add in some sweetener (I used a stevia/erythritol blend), and some lemon juice.
 Turn heat to medium low and simmer until the cherries become soft and start to release their juices.

 It’s up to you how liquidy you want the filling.
 I wanted mine to still resemble whole cherries, so I didn’t cook them down too much.

-While the filling is cooking down, mix your melted butter, coconut flour, eggs and sweetener together in a bowl until well-incorporated.
-Let it sit for a few minutes so the liquid gets absorbed well.
+While the filling is cooking down, make the pie crust recipe here.
+Start by mixing your almond flour, cassava flour, water and sweetener together in a bowl until well-incorporated.
 Roll out dough into a thin sheet with a rolling pin, between two sheets of parchment paper.
 You want to roll it out to roughly 1/4 inch thick.

 I do recommend using parchment paper underneath the cups, so you can easily pull them out.
 I made the mistake of not doing so the first time, and did end up breaking a few of the crusts.
 They are a bit fragile, so do be careful!

 Using a cookie cutter or cup, cut dough into 6 circles, approximately 3 inches (75 mm) in size each.
 Remove excess dough and cut parchment paper so you can lift each circle individually.

 Flip dough and parchment paper over, and gently place dough into 1 of the 8 muffin tin holes.
 If your dough falls apart, just reform it after it goes into the tin.

 Spoon in your filling and bake!
 You could add a crumble or more dough on top, if you like.
 I decided to keep mine open-faced because I just love how deep dark purple those cherries are!
 So rich and full of antioxidants.